 Rasam is served as a second course in a traditional meal, but for a simple meal, the soup is served over the top of plain white rice.
 If you want a thicker, more robust soup, then look at some of the sambar recipes in this book.

-Despite this popularity and its place in traditional cuisine, I have never seen this on the menu at local restaurants.
+Despite its popularity and place in traditional cuisine, I have never seen this on the menu at local restaurants.
 Just why, I don’t know.

 - 1 cup coriander leaves

-Put toor dal and water into the pressure cooker and bring to a gentle boil, A foam will develop from the lentils, which you should remove with a spoon and discard.
+- Put the soaked toor dal and water into the pressure cooker and bring to a gentle boil, A foam will develop from the lentils, which you should remove with a spoon and discard.
 Continue this process for around 3-4 minutes until no more foam is produced.

-Add tomatoes, rasam masala, salt, coriander stems, tamarind, jaggery, turmeric and asafoetida.
-Bring to the boil, and pressure cook for 10 minutes.
+- Add tomatoes, rasam masala, salt, coriander stems, tamarind, jaggery, turmeric and asafoetida.
+Bring to the boil, seal the cooker and cook for 10 minutes.
 Release pressure quickly when done.

-- Removing the foam from the boiling lentils will help prevent the pressure cooker valve from becoming clogged.
+- Remove the foam from the boiling lentils to prevent the pressure cooker valve from becoming clogged.

 This feature is only available to subscribers.